ChrisMoller/qapl/README.md

 if the statement is preceded by an exclamation point, like the "!'Hi there!...'", the output is shown.

 Lines that start with the string "qapl" (case insensitive) are qapl directives.
 At the moment, there's only one: "editor+" (also case insensitive).
-When this directive is encountered, the remainder of the line following the directive (and any following whitespace) will be stored in a list of additional available editor invocations and made available as an optional editor selection in Settings&rArr;Editor.
+When this directive is encountered, the remainder of the line following the directive (and any following whitespace) will be stored in a list of additional editor invocations and made available as an optional editor selection in Settings&rArr;Editor.

 Any line that starts with # is ignored.